aleksey925/pydantic-vault/README.md

 A simple extension to [pydantic-settings][pydantic-basesettings] that can retrieve secrets stored in [Hashicorp Vault][vault].

-With pydantic-settings and pydantic-settings-vault, you can easily declare your configuration in a type-hinted class, and load configuration from environment variables or Vault secrets. pydantic-settings-vault will work the same when developing locally (where you probably login with the Vault CLI and your own user account) and when deploying in production (using a Vault Approle or Kubernetes authentication for example).
+With pydantic-settings and pydantic-settings-vault, you can easily declare your configuration in a type-hinted class, and load configuration from environment variables or Vault secrets. pydantic-settings-vault will work the same when developing locally and when deploying in production.

 <!-- toc -->